Urban theory: Economic capital and globalization

 The Industrial Revolution was accompanied by urbanization in Europe and the United States in the 19th century.
 Friedrich Engels studied Manchester, which was being transformed by the cotton industry.
 He noted how the city was divided between wealthy areas and working class areas, which were physically separated from one another (and the people living in those areas could not see each other easily).
 The city was therefore a function of capital.

 Georg Simmel studied the effect of the urban environment on the individuals living in cities, arguing in The Metropolis and Mental Life that the increase in human interaction affected relationships.
 The activity and anonymity of the city led to a 'blasé attitude' with reservations and aloofness by urban denizens.
 This was also driven by the market economy of the city, which corroded traditional norms.
 However, people in cities were also more tolerant and sophisticated.

 Henri Lefebvre argued in the 1960s and 1970s that urban space is dominated by the interests of corporations and capitalism.
-Private places such as shopping centres and office buildings dominated the public space.
+Private places such as shopping centres and office buildings dominate the public space.
 The economic relations could be seen in the city itself, with wealthy areas being far more opulent than the run-down areas inhabited by poor people.
-To fix this, a right to the city needed to be asserted to give everyone a say on urban space.
+To fix this, a right to the city needed to be asserted to give everyone a say in urban space.